 This might sound silly for some of you, but a laptop is a serious investment that can be quite fragile.

 The parts that get broken down the easiest are the screen, the keyboard, the power supply, etc. Internal hardware such as hard drives are also prone to damage; both external and internal.
+For additional information regarding this matter you can read more at this website.

 One small accident and you’ll find yourself at the PC repair store looking for a new screen.
 To put it safely, these machines along with its components can be quite fragile if you aren’t paying attention.